cuzelac/mcp-google-sheets/CONVERSATION_SUMMARY.md

 #### Authentication Flow
 1. Server checks `AUTH_MODE` environment variable
-2. For `bearer`/`hybrid` modes, tries to extract token from request
+2. For `bearer`/`hybrid` modes, tries to extract token from Authorization header
 3. Falls back to environment variable if no request token
 4. Creates Google credentials with the token
 5. Uses credentials for Google API calls